-There is an enormous focus on how to communicate to specific segments and target audiences – and on getting the message right.
+Many companies focus on how to communicate to specific audiences – and on getting the message right.
 But what about the simple art of listening?

-A lot of smart coms people will tell you: don’t tell it, show it.
-And that is true.
-Yet a lot of marketing, advertising, and communication, in general, is still about telling.
+A lot of smart people will tell you: show, don’t tell.
+And that’s true.
+But plenty of marketing, advertising, and communication, in general, is still about telling.

 Often, even when we show something, it is really just another way of telling the story we like our audience to react to.
 The real difference between telling and showing is often smaller than you think.